 Fix 4 – Close unnecessary applications

 Ubisoft Connect not working can be due to software conflicts caused by other applications you’re running in the background such as antivirus or even a VPN.
-That’s why we suggest you close unnecessary programs while playing Ubisoft games or using the Ubisoft Connect app.
+So we suggest you close unnecessary programs while playing Ubisoft games and using the Ubisoft Connect app.

 - Right-click any empty space on the taskbar and select Task Manager.